Harmon1713/my-travel-map/README.md

    ```

 2. **Add your images:**
-	- Upload images for each visited country and state to the appropriate folder (e.g., images/usa/CA.jpg for California, images/brazil/SP.jpg for São Paulo).
+	- Upload images for each visited country to the appropriate folder (e.g., images/United States of America.jpg for USA, images/Canada.jpg for Canada).

 3. **Customize image paths:**
 	- Update the image paths in the custom-map.js file to point to your images.